bcgov/hcap/docs/development.md

 You should see the application running at `http://hcapemployers.local.freshworks.club:4000/` and `http://hcapparticipants.local.freshworks.club:4000/`.

+### To run the server with debugging enabled:

+- Run `make local-kc-run-debug` within the root of the project
+- Attach a debugger (such as VS Code's built in debugger, or DevTools)

+The project will run inside your terminal (without detaching) and be open to local debuggers.

 ### To seed the database with data in an Excel sheet:

 - `make seed-sites SHEET=my_spreadsheet.xlsx`